numba/numba/docs/source/cuda/examples.rst

 In our kernel each thread will be responsible for managing the temperature update for a single element in a loop over the desired number of timesteps.
 The kernel is below.
-Note the use of cooperative group synchronization and the temporary array used to avoid race conditions.
+Note the use of cooperative group synchronization and the use of two buffers swapped at each iteration to avoid race conditions.
 See :func:`numba.cuda.cg.this_grid() <numba.cuda.cg.this_grid>` for details.

 .. literalinclude:: ../../../numba/cuda/tests/doc_examples/test_laplace.py